 Here are some simple things you can do as a student to make sure you make the most out of your experience with professional firearms training:

 - Keep in mind that you are paying for this service.
 Get your money’s worth.
 Interview your instructor.
 Purposely call or email him or her multiple times to see how available they are.
 See how personable they are on the phone or in their emails.
 Get an idea of how comfortable you will be with them.
 Come prepared with questions already written down you would like answered.

 - Don’t isolate yourself during the class.
 Purposely sit next to others so to form a “buddy” throughout the class.
 Even though you might not be in a lot of the group exercises together, you can talk during the breaks about your experiences.

 - Get a good night’s sleep and bring plenty of quiet snacks and simple drinks to enjoy during the class.
 It will help keep you focused.

 - Take notes.
-You only remember half of what you see and half of what you hear, but you will remember three quarters of what you write down.
+You only remember half of what you see and half of what you hear, but you will remember three-quarters of what you write down.
 Also, you will be able to put it in your own words to help you when the class is all over with.

 - Take note how much your instructor is willing to demonstrate in front of you.
 It is not good enough to just lecture or regurgitate what they know; they need to be able to show you.
-I understand a basketball coach in his 50’s can’t throw as good as his star player in his early 20’s; but he better be willing to throw anyway.
+I understand a basketball coach in his 50’s can’t throw as good as his star player in his early 20’s, but he better be willing to throw anyway.
 Avoid those kinds of instructors at all costs.
-They fear making a mistake in front of their students more than anything else and that is usually a good sign they are like the self-diagnosing doctor.
+They fear to make a mistake in front of their students more than anything else and that is usually a good sign they are like the self-diagnosing doctor.
 Your instructor should be able to use any publicly made mistakes as tools for teaching.

 - Remember to respect your instructor the way you would want to be respected if you were charged with leading the class.